Chalarangelo/30-seconds-of-code/snippets/is.md

 ---
 title: is
-tags: type,array,regexp,beginner
+tags: type,array,intermediate
 ---

 Checks if the provided value is of the specified type.

-- Ensure the value is not `undefined` or `null` using `Array.prototype.includes()`, and compare the `constructor` property on the value with `type` to check if the provided value is of the specified `type`.
+- Ensure the value is not `undefined` or `null` using `Array.prototype.includes()`.
+- Compare the `constructor` property on the value with `type` to check if the provided value is of the specified `type`.

 ```js
 const is = (type, val) => ![, null].includes(val) && val.constructor === type;